With echoes of Trump, GOP splinters over $40B for Ukraine | Federal News Network

 WASHINGTON (AP) — Signs of Republican resistance are mounting over a $40 billion aid package to Ukraine, a reemergence of the Trump-led isolationist wing of the GOP that’s coming at a crucial moment as the war against the Russian invasion deepens.

-The Senate is expected to start voting late Monday on the Ukraine aid, pushing the bill toward President Joe Biden’s desk by week’s end to become law.
-But more vocal objections from Republicans...
+The Senate voted late Monday to advance the Ukraine aid bill 81-11, pushing it toward President Joe Biden’s desk by week’s end to become law.
+But more vocal objections from Republicans in Congress...

 READ MORE